Best Twitter Scraper 2026: API, Browser & Python Compared

 Most use cases — bots, analytics, monitoring, research, data collection.
 Unless you specifically need OAuth or have compliance requirements mandating direct API access.

-3. Browser Scraping (Playwright / Puppeteer)
+3. Browser-Based Twitter Web Scraper (Playwright / Puppeteer)

 Automating a real browser to load Twitter and extract data from the rendered page.